ivartj/snakk/README.md

 standardized headers `Signature`, `Watermark` and `Identity` must always come before the other headers, in that order.
 The `Signature` and `Identity` headers are mandatory, while the `Watermark` header is not.
-Other headers the body of the message may be used for application-specific purposes.
+Other headers and the body of the message may be used for application-specific purposes.

 Messages are identified by their content below the Watermark field, or Signature field if it is not present, typically represented by hash value.
 A message ID is in the form of

     scheme ":" parameter